 Despite all workers having the right to request flexible hours since 2014, striking a work-life balance is causing stress and anxiety for working parents, a new study by CIPHR finds

 The term ‘work-life balance’ is quite a modern concept, having only been around since the 1980s.
 As technology advances and workplaces change, it seems as though striking a work-life balance is becoming more difficult than ever.
-The ability to be contactable 24 hours a day via mobile phones and emails is just one contributing factor to the work-life balance goalposts shifting.
+Having immediate, 24/7 access to emails, instant messages, and business tech such as HR systems via mobile devices is just one reason why the work-life balance goalposts have shifted.
 Of course, having all this technology at our fingertips also allows for more flexible conditions in some workplaces, with remote working becoming increasingly popular.
 Unfortunately, not all organisations are embracing this concept, leading to many working parents feeling unduly stressed as they try to juggle their work and home lives.
 CIPHR’s recent survey of 1,400 working parents has uncovered some interesting statistics about the concerns people have with finding this balance, giving interesting insights into how organisations could support and promote a healthier work-life balance.

 Stress and anxiety

 One of the most profound results from our survey is the sheer number of working parents who are feeling overwhelmed by their efforts to juggle working and family life.
 Three-quarters (75%) of respondents said that balancing work and family life left them feeling stressed and anxious.
 This proportion rose to 77% for working parents with two children.